opreabogdan1/Proiect-practic-TM/README.md

 - In total 8 bugs were found, from which the priority is: 2 is high and 6 are medium.

 ### 3.9 Schedule
+  A test schedule includes the testing steps or tasks, the target start and end dates, and responsibilities.
+It should also describe how the tests will be reviewed, tracked, and approved.

- - Run functional test cases for ”Job Titles” and ”Pay Grades” modules 30.04.2023 Bogdan Ştefan Oprea.
+ - Run functional test cases for ”Job Titles” and ”Pay Grades” modules   30.04.2023    Bogdan Ştefan Oprea